-President confers Nishan-e-Imtiaz (civil) on Air Chief
+President confers Nishan-e-Imtiaz (Civil) on Air Chief

-The President decorated the outgoing Air Chief with the prestigious award in recognition of his dedicated services and for raising the morale of the people of Pakistan in the Operation Swift Retort.
+The President decorated the outgoing Air Chief with the prestigious award in recognition of his outstanding service for the country.

-LIVE #APPNews : President Arif Alvi at investiture ceremony for conferring Nishan-e-Imtiaz civil to Air Chief Marshall Mujahid Anwar Khan at Aiwan-e-Sadr #Islamabad @PresOfPakistan @ArifAlvi https://t.co/KFTjhVaBZl

-The investiture ceremony held at the President House was attended by senior officials.
+The investiture ceremony held at the President House was attended by Defence Minister Pervaiz Khattak, and senior civil and military officers.

 Air Chief Marshal Mujahid Anwar Khan, Nishan-e-Imtiaz (Military) was commissioned in December 1983 as a fighter pilot in General Duty Pilot Branch of Pakistan Air Force.